becksosa/lan-pgsql-server/README.md

 ## In the Database Navigator, right click tables and select "Import data"
 ![Right Click Tables](./assets/tables.png)

-## Select "Browse" and Navigate to the csv file you want to import
+## Select "Browse" and navigate to the csv file you want to import
 ![Import CSV](./assets/browseForCSV.png)

 ### For the most part, the default settings will be fine - for the movies dataset I changed some of the data types to text because there were data points a high number of characters.